What is Vacuum Brewing?

 Tips for Choosing Your Vacuum Coffee Maker

-Material Matters: Glass brewers showcase the theatrical brewing process beautifully, while stainless steel options offer durability and better heat retention.
-Most quality vacuum brewers use borosilicate glass that resists thermal shock.
+Material Quality: Glass brewers showcase the theatrical brewing process beautifully, letting you watch the mesmerizing rise and fall of water and coffee.
+Most quality vacuum brewers use borosilicate glass that resists thermal shock from extreme temperature changes.
+Stainless steel components add durability and stability to the design.

 Ease of Use: Modern siphon brewers balance traditional craftsmanship with user-friendly features.
-Look for secure seals, comfortable handles, and clear instructions.
-Electric models automate temperature control for convenience.
+Look for secure seals that prevent leaks, comfortable handles for safe pouring, and clear instructions for assembly.
+Electric models automate temperature control, removing guesswork and making vacuum brewing accessible to everyone.

 The Vacuum Brewing Process